 A prospective applicant who has researched admissions requirements of the Graduate School at Mississippi State University and of the academic program of interest can apply online at http://www.grad.msstate.edu/.

 Once all the required materials are received, the application is sent to the program for review.
 The Graduate Coordinator of a department/program recommends to the Graduate School that an applicant be admitted or rejected.
 The Academic Dean reviews admission decisions pertaining to applicants that do not meet the admission requirements of the University or program and the admission decision is forwarded to the Graduate School.
 The Dean of the Graduate School will review these cases and may consult the Academic Dean and program before a final admission letter is sent to the applicant.
 The Graduate School sends a letter to the applicant communicating the decision.
 Only a written notice of admission from the Graduate School to the applicant is valid proof of admission.
-Beginning with the Summer 2020 semester, decision letters will be posted to the applicant status portal.
+Beginning in the Summer 2020 semester, decision letters will be posted to the applicant status portal.

-An additional application for graduate admission, including the application and other requirements listed, must be submitted in the following instances.
+An additional application for graduate admission, including the application and other requirements listed, must be submitted in the following instances:

 - An individual admitted to a graduate degree program who wants to pursue a second graduate degree (requires approval from both Graduate Coordinators);

-- An individual enrolled in a graduate degree program who decides to change to a different program (unless the change is allowed via the Change of Program Status Form);
+- An individual enrolled in a graduate degree program who decides to change to a different program (unless the change is allowed via the Change of Program Status Form); Note: An exception may be made if both degree programs are within the same department and the change is supported by the graduate coordinator of each program;

 - An individual who was admitted to a program but did not enroll within three semesters (including semester of admission); or

-- A student who has graduated with a degree and wishes to take another course or earn another graduate degree.
+- A student who has graduated with a degree and wishes to take another course or earn another graduate degree;

 Mississippi State University